Frank Gotch: Legacy

 Gotch was also a major sports superstar, often called the Hulk Hogan of his day, who lifted professional wrestling to new heights of popularity.
 When he became world champion, there were not many sports competing with wrestling for public attention.
 Horse racing remained a favorite sport and major league baseball was growing in popularity, but was not yet the national pastime.
 Automobile racing was in its infancy; golf was still the province of the wealthy; basketball had just been invented and was vying for attention; boxing offered a man a chance at fame and fortune, but was at this time riddled with scandals; the National Hockey League was formed the same year; and college football—the Ivy League game—was on the verge of being outlawed because it was too rough and too dangerous.
 Wrestling at the higher professional levels was still a legit sport with the added bonus that it was popular on every continent of the globe.
 A number of great professional wrestlers were competing for top honors.
-In India, The Great Gama was already a legendary champion, and in Europe George Hackenschmidt had reigned supreme with Stanislaus Zbyszko coming along.
-However, in the United States Tom Jenkins had been rather easily beaten by Hackenschmidt, so there was no American to capture the nation's fancy until Gotch; and none of the other great professional wrestlers had either the amazing physical attributes or the gift for self-promotion that Gotch possessed.
+In India, The Great Gama was already a legendary champion, and in Europe, George Hackenschmidt had reigned supreme with Stanislaus Zbyszko coming along.
+However, in the United States, Tom Jenkins had been rather easily beaten by Hackenschmidt, so there was no American to capture the nation's fancy until Gotch; and none of the other great professional wrestlers had either the physical attributes or the gift for self-promotion that Gotch possessed.
 Furthermore, the United States was beginning to dominate some of the world's major sports.
 Americans already dominated boxing and within a decade would begin to dominate golf.
 When Gotch defeated Hackenschmidt, the domination of professional wrestling passed to the Americans.
 In addition, many matches had still been conducted under Greco-Roman wrestling rules, but this match caused Greco-Roman to be forever replaced by the more exciting catch-as-catch-can style.